 Friday, June 5, 2015

-The problem with pah-king
+The problem with pah-king, Isla Mujeres Mexico!

-When it's busy - everyone ignores the signs & yellow curbs
+Ignoring the signs & yellow curbs

-Flinging his long arms out wide to their full extent, he said, “you should write about the pah-king problem on Isla.”
+Flinging his long arms out wide to their full extent, he said, “You should write about the pah-king problem on Isla.”

 Yep!
 We do have a pah-king problem on Isla, a big problem.

-(Translation: Parking, spoken with a New England accent!)
+(Translation: Parking, spoken with a New England accent!

-Double yellow curbs - and lots of no parking signs
+Double yellow curbs and lots of no-parking signs

-In 2011, a previous Presidente (Mayor), decided that parked vehicles were unsightly and should not be allowed on streets where arriving tourists could see them.
+In 2011, a previous Presidente (Mayor) decided that parked vehicles were unsightly and should not be allowed on streets where arriving tourists could see them.

-The busy main road, Rueda Medina, servicing the beaches and restaurants on the west side of the island was torn up, the sidewalks widened, and the driving lanes decreased to a tight-fitting one lane in each direction.
+The busy main road, Rueda Medina, servicing the beaches and restaurants on the west side of the island, was torn up, the sidewalks widened, and the driving lanes decreased to a tight-fitting one lane in each direction.

-Earlier this week we drove around the downtown/centro area of Isla looking for white curbs where parking is allowed.
+Earlier this week, we drove around the downtown/centro area of Isla looking for white curbs where parking is allowed.
 Rare!
 Really rare.
 What we saw were dozens of streets with yellow curbs on both sides of the road.
-One side, by common practice, would be filled with parked cars, golf carts and motos, while the other side was left open for moving traffic.
+On one side, by common practice, would be filled with parked cars, golf carts and motos, while the other side was left open for moving traffic.
 On some streets, like Juarez, the accepted side for parking changes from block to block.
 You have to be a local to figure out the system.

 Across the street is the Joaquin Golf Cart lot

 The other two common places to park are on private property, and the cars are, for the present time, tolerated by the property owners.
-In the late afternoon, or early evening both of these locations quickly fill up with dozens of supply trucks: Bimbo bread, chips, cookie distributors.
-At some point in the future one or perhaps both of these empty lots will be developed – and there goes the only convenient parking for centro
+In the late afternoon or early evening, both of these locations quickly fill up with dozens of supply trucks: Bimbo bread, chips, and cookie distributors.
+At some point in the future, one or perhaps both of these empty lots will be developed, and there goes the only convenient parking for Centro For the downtown merchants, store owners, and restaurant operators, parking for their customers is a nightmare.
+And, if you have to do any business with the Municipality, forget trying to get into their small lot.
+It is always full, with cars double-parked behind, blocking everyone.

-Mousehole England - we brought the traffic to a standstill!
+Mousehole, England, we brought the traffic to a standstill

-However, no matter where you travel parking can be a problem.
+However, no matter where you travel, parking can be a problem.
 I remember many years ago when we were travelling in southern England, we stopped our car in front of a hotel in the quaint village of Mousehole.
-By the time the owner had supplied us with availability and nightly room rates our car had successfully blocked traffic in the entire town.
-Within minutes we had a spit-spewing, red-faced British policeman screaming at us.
-“Move the *#%ing* car!”
-When the policeman stomped away to sort out the mess we giggled uncontrollably at our stupid-tourist moment.
-We spent two relaxing nights at the hotel and still giggle over that first impression of Mousehole.
+By the time the owner had supplied us with availability and nightly room rates, our car had successfully blocked traffic in the entire town.

-Everyone needs a parking space sooner or later
+Everyone needs a parking space

 People drive vehicles, for work, for travel, for entertainment.
 It's reality.
-We need someplace to leave them temporarily while we enjoy a meal, or do a bit of shopping.
-On Isla Mujeres it would be great if the powers-that-be would just pick a side on each street and allow parking.
+We need someplace to leave them temporarily while we enjoy a meal or do a bit of shopping.
+On Isla Mujeres, it would be great if the powers-that-be would just pick a side on each street and allow parking.
 It's going to happen anyway.

 Pah-king!
 It's a problem, but we'll make room for you, somewhere.
-And we promise not to yell: “Move the *#%ing* car!”
+And we promise not to yell: “Move the *#%ing* car!!

 2 comments: